-The calculation of Skitourenguru is based on the most recently published avalanche bulletin of SLF.
+The calculation of Skitourenguru is based on the most recently published avalanche bulletin of the respective region.
 The bulletin underlies several uncertainties:

-- In the winter season SLF publishes a forecast of the avalanche danger twice daily.
+- The avalanche services of Europe publish one to two times per day a forecast of the avalanche danger during the winter season.
 Remember, every forecast contains a level of uncertainty.
 Since the data of the avalanche bulletin is used as input for the Skitourenguru algorithm, the nature of Skitourenguru's assessment is also a forecast. - The avalanche bulletin is highly generalized.
 Therefore, its' information applies to large areas and not to individual slopes.
-The high generalization level leads to a fuzziness of Skitourenguru's results. - Skitourenguru extracts the following elements from the avalanche bulletin: danger areas, danger levels and avalanche prone locations (critical elevations and critical aspects). - The textual danger description is used to fine-tune the danger level.
-Fine-tuning only applies to the danger level 2 (moderate) and 3 (considerable).
-In single cases, the fine-tuning of the danger level can harm the original values of the avalanche bulletin.
-All other qualitative information of the description texts cannot be used at this point. - Other information regarding the snow and avalanche conditions are not considered by Skitourenguru. - Skitourenguru takes precautions to extract the data accurately from the avalanche bulletin.
+The high generalization level leads to a fuzziness of Skitourenguru's results. - Skitourenguru extracts the following elements from the avalanche bulletin: danger areas, danger levels and avalanche prone locations (critical elevations and critical aspects). - Other information regarding the snow and avalanche conditions are not considered by Skitourenguru. - Skitourenguru takes precautions to extract the data accurately from the avalanche bulletin.
 However, Skitourenguru cannot guarantee that the extraction is always accurate.